 Following the 1890 election, the governor, Lord Onslow, made a number of conservative appointments to the Legislative Council (Parliament's upper house), but then refused Liberal Premier John Ballance’s request for counter-appointments.
 This electoral petition supported the governor's stand.
-Petitioners were anxious about the prospect of ‘special class legislation’ (designed to improve workers’ lives) being enacted by the Liberals.
-They hoped that if conservative bias on the council was maintained then it would vote down such measures and prevent them passing into law.
-In the end, Onslow’s successor, Lord Glasgow, was instructed to follow ministerial advice and grant Ballance’s request.
+Petitioners feared that ‘special class legislation’ (designed to improve workers’ lives) would be enacted by the Liberals.
+They hoped that a conservative majority on the council would prevent such measures passing into law.
+Onslow’s successor, Lord Glasgow, was instructed to follow ministerial advice and grant Ballance’s request.

 Te whakamahi i tēnei tūemi